Our award-winning Write-ability program aims to support writers with disability wishing to develop their skills and writing careers.

 Our Write-ability Fellowships provide five writers with tailored professional development opportunities each year.
 Applications for the 2016 fellowships have now closed.

 See our video for an introduction to this website in Auslan.
 This video was produced by Sign Language Video Productions thanks to the support of Arts Access Australia.

 Or contact us for more information.

 “This has opened doors for me to enter the writing world as a deaf writer.”

-The Write-ability program is a partnership between Writers Victoria and Arts Access Victoria made possible by the generous support of the Lord Mayor’s Charitable Foundation and Grace Marion Wilson Trust, Australia Council for the Arts and the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.
+The Write-ability program is a partnership between Writers Victoria and Arts Access Victoria made possible by the generous support of the Lord Mayor’s Charitable Foundation, Grace Marion Wilson Trust, Australia Council for the Arts and the Australian government through the Department of Communication and the Arts’ Catalyst—Australian Arts and Culture Fund.

 Write-ability is also grateful for the support of the City of Melbourne, Copyright Agency Ltd, the Ian Potter Foundation, Perpetual, the Australian Government through the Australia Council, and the Victorian Government through Creative Victoria.
 The development of this accessible website and Write-ability Archive was made possible by Gandel Philanthropy in 2015.